Career Opportunities for Our PN Students Trained in Philadelphia, Cherry Hill, or Egg Harbor Township

 Healthcare Support Fields

-Should LPNs seek a change of pace within the healthcare industry, they can put their education and license to good use in support positions.
+Should PNs seek a change of pace within the healthcare industry, they can put their education and license to good use in support positions.
 For instance, they can secure positions in insurance, medical coding, transcription, billing, call centers, customer service offices, and more.

 Get Started with Prism Career Institute

-If any of these rewarding LPN career options appeal to you, it’s time to take the first step with Prism Career Institute.
+If any of these rewarding PN career options appeal to you, it’s time to take the first step with Prism Career Institute.
 Our Practical Nursing programs are available in Philadelphia, Cherry Hill, and Egg Harbor Township and have received approvals from the PA and NJ State Boards of Nursing.
 This ensures students receive the knowledge and skills required to succeed in their careers and the healthcare field.
 To get started, apply online or contact Prism Career Institute for more information today.